CiscoSecurity/tr-05-serverless-shodan/README.md

 ### Threat Response Module

-Now, the only things left to do is to follow one of these URLs to navigate to Threat Response page in your region and create the Shodan module using your Lambda's URL:
+Now, the only thing left to do is to follow one of these URLs to navigate to Threat Response page in your region and create the Shodan module using your Lambda's URL:
 - US: https://visibility.amp.cisco.com/settings/modules/available/7ac340fb-de7b-4407-80b1-d192c4d4e856/new
 - EU: https://visibility.eu.amp.cisco.com/settings/modules/available/21836330-11bd-47f1-9467-2654a2df1880/new